segmentio/segment-docs/src/getting-started/01-what-is-segment.md

 Segment also offers these other source libraries to cover less straightforward cases:

 - Use the [HTTP Tracking API](/docs/connections/sources/catalog/libraries/server/http-api/) if Segment doesn't offer a library for your specific environment yet.
-- The [Pixel Tracking API](/docs/connections/sources/catalog/libraries/server/pixel-tracking-api/) lets you track events from environments where you can’t execute code - for example, tracking when an email has opened.
+- The [Pixel Tracking API](/docs/connections/sources/catalog/libraries/server/pixel-tracking-api/) lets you track events from environments where you can’t execute code - for example, tracking when an email was opened.
 - The [Querystring API](/docs/connections/sources/catalog/libraries/website/javascript/querystring/) lets you use querystrings to load API methods when a user first visits a Segment-enabled site.
 Use this API for tracking events like email clicks and identifying users associated with those clicks on the destination page.

 ### Cloud App Sources